ostwalaman/Predicting-Mental-Health-Trends/readme.md

-# Reddit Mental Health Discussions EDA
+# Reddit Mental Health Discussions

-This project contains an exploratory data analysis (EDA) notebook that analyzes Reddit posts related to mental health.
-The analysis was originally developed in Google Colab and covers various aspects such as data cleaning, text processing, visualization, and n-gram analysis.
+This project focuses on analyzing Reddit posts related to mental health.
+Initially developed in Google Colab, the workflow includes comprehensive steps such as data cleaning, text preprocessing, and visualization to uncover patterns and insights.
+Advanced techniques like n-gram analysis are used to explore linguistic trends.
+In addition to EDA, the project implements a machine learning model to classify potential mental health disorders and generate a sentiment severity score, providing a quantitative measure of emotional intensity expressed in the posts.

 ## Table of Contents